elliotstokes/elliotstokes.github.io/_posts/2014-06-12-writing-desktop-applications-with-node.md

 I recently found out about node-webkit.
 A project intended to allow developers to write cross-platform desktop apps by combining webkit and node.js.
 This allows you to use traditional js/css/html but with the added ability to call node librarys from within the client side code.
 As a node developer this sounded too good to be true so I set about writing a simple desktop application as a proof of concept.
-I decided to start with an image viewer so I could test the file io and the ui.
+Below is the steps I ran through to get to something that could be deployed.

 ### Getting Started.